mozilla/extension-workshop/src/content/documentation/publish/third-party-library-usage.md

 With a default npm configuration, third party library dependencies are declared in the project's `package.json` file: this qualifies as a third party library link as [previously described](#how-to-determine-the-third-party-library-link).

-Reviewers must be be able to retrieve and review all packages used by your extension, so the use of private packages or non-public registries is not recommended.
-If you do, you will need to provide reviewers with access to the private packages.
-Access information should be provided along with build instructions as part of the [source code submission](https://extensionworkshop.com/documentation/publish/source-code-submission/) process.
+Reviewers must be able to retrieve and review all packages used by your extension.
+Therefore, the use of private packages or non-public registries is permissible but not recommended.
+If you use non-public dependencies, you must include the relevant `node_modules` sub-directories in your [source code submission](/documentation/publish/source-code-submission/).

 {% endcapture %}
 {% include modules/one-column.liquid,